 System Integrators, aka Value Added Resellers (VARs), are responsible for the design, installation and commissioning of the DAS.
 In some cases, System Integrators will also offer monitoring and maintenance packages.
 Some system integrators perform this work themselves, while others act as a project management shop and subcontract out the bulk of the work.
 Either business model can lead to a successful DAS deployment if the integrator has the expertise to manage the project appropriately.

 Neutral Host Providers

 Neutral Host Providers are another type of DAS integrator.
-Instead of being hired to build a DAS which will be owned by a WSP or the building owner, the Neutral Host wants to lease space in your building to deploy a DAS that they will own, operate and maintain.
+Instead of being hired to build a DAS, which will be owned by a WSP or the building owner, the Neutral Host wants to lease space in your building to deploy a DAS that they will own, operate and maintain.
 Their business model is to lease access to this DAS to the WSPs to generate revenue.
-Working with a neutral host provider means sharing the DAS revenue with another player, you will want to make sure that their input is worth the cost.
+Working with a neutral host provider means sharing the DAS revenue with another player, so you will want to make sure that their input is worth the cost.

 An informed customer can become a key player in the design, deployment and operation of their own DAS.
 Unfortunately, most building owners don’t have the time to understand the intricacies of the DAS marketplace.
 By hiring Steel in the Air, you can ensure that your interests are protected and the solution provided is the best for your venue and customers.